Simply LaKita

 • Allow the 16 ounces of butter pound cake to thaw completely if using frozen and cut into small cubed pieces and set aside.

 • Next, use a stand mixer with the paddle attachment on medium-high speed.
-Add the 8 ounces of cream cheese and mix until creamy and smooth.
+Add the 8 ounces cream cheese and mix until creamy and smooth.
 Be sure to scrape down the sides of the bowl during the process as needed.

 • Slowly add the 1 ¾ cups heavy cream and continue mixing until soft peaks form.
-Add the ¼ cup granulated sugar and ¼ teaspoon vanilla extract and mix just until smooth.
+Add the ¼ cup granulated sugar and ¼ teaspoon vanilla extract and mix until smooth.
 Remove and refrigerate until ready to assemble the peach trifle.

-• Repeat the layers with the other half of the cake, ⅓ of the cream, and the other half of the cling peaches.
-Finish the top with a layer of the cream that is left.
+• Repeat the three layers again with the other half of the cake, cream, and peaches.

-• Serve immediately or place into the refrigerator until ready to serve and enjoy!
+• Finish the top with a layer of the prepared whipped cream.
+Serve immediately or place into the refrigerator until ready to serve and enjoy!

 Notes